New England Journal of Medicine April 20, 2023

 Time to first morbidity or mortality event

-Key result: Macitentan significantly reduced the risk of morbidity and mortality in patients with PAH.
+Key result: Macitentan significantly reduced morbidity and mortality among patients with pulmonary arterial hypertension.

 2015